matissbroks/hello-world/README.md

 This is my first GitHub project

 Hello!
-I just started to use GitHub, so here is some random text waht i type, because of task what im following right now Thanks! :D
+I just started to use GitHub, so here is some random text what i type, because of task what im following right now Thanks! :D

+(Still, until 2025, there was typo)

 ___